What is this FM transmitter Circuit About?

 FM means Frequency Modulation: It is the type of modulation used for an FM transmitter.
 With this type of modulation, the audio frequency modulates the carrier frequency.

-There are different types of FM transmitters, some are very powerful to the extent of transmitting to a very long distance, others are stable with advance PLL control device.
-Apart from their stability and power, some FM transmitters use RDS (Radio Data System) to attach text information (such as the name of the station, and their frequency).
+There are various types of FM transmitters; some are very powerful, and capable of transmitting over long distances, while others are stable with advanced PLL control devices.
+Aside from their power and stability, some FM transmitters use RDS (Radio Data System) to attach text information (such as the name of the station, and its frequency).

 Recently, technology has made it possible to use Bluetooth FM transmitter modules as a method of transmitting FM signals.
 Using a few tiny semiconductor chips, one can transmit high-quality audio and data signals with this Bluetooth FM transmitter.